fabriceo/AVDSP_DAC8/README.md

 ## Q & A
 ### 1) Is this DAC8 firmware officially supported by OktoResearch ?
 The firmware has been tested by Okto research and is recognized to perform as good as the original 1.60 version.
-It can be installed by the end user with the Okto research DFU utility or xmosusb utility without impacting the warranty conditions.
+It can be installed by the end user with the Okto research DFU utility or xmosusb utility without impacting the warranty conditions. version V1.61 and V1.62 are supported by avdsp project lead, or by the community of users, usually on ASR discussion forum.

 ### 2) This looks complex ! why not providing a graphic user interface ?
 The original goal was to extend the capabilities of the DAC8 products by leveraging the unused power of the embded XU216 cpu. the AVDSP project was a good way to provide DSP capabilities with reasonable efforts but its flexibility and the language oriented approach are not really compatible with a static graphic interface.